 Water is the main component of beer.
 It naturally contains dissolved salts that can affect a beer’s flavour: soft London water makes good stouts and the sulphur-rich waters of Burton upon Trent are ideal for bitters.

 The usual grain for brewing is malted barley.
-Malting involves allowing the grain to just begin to germinate, starting the process of converting the starch into sugar.
-The germination is stopped by heat.
-By changing the temperature and duration of the heat, a maltster can produce light malts, medium-dark malts with caramel flavour, or dark roasted malts.
+Malting involves allowing the grain to just begin germinating, starting the process of converting the starch into sugar.
+Heat halts germination, so by changing the temperature and duration of the heat, a maltster can produce light malts, medium-dark malts with caramel flavour, or dark roasted malts.
 Other grains can be used, such as wheat, oats, rye or rice.
-Variation in the grains and malts used will alter the colour and flavour of the finished beer.
+Varying the grains and malts used will alter the colour and flavour of the finished beer.

 Yeast is a single-celled organism that converts sugar to ethanol and carbon dioxide gas.
 In real ale, this fermentation is the only source of gas in the beer.
 The strain of yeast used can also influence the beer’s flavour profile, and many breweries will guard their particular strain of yeast carefully.